-AEGON may be unable to manage our risks successfully through derivatives.
+AEGON may be unable to manage its risks successfully through derivatives.

 AEGON is exposed to currency fluctuations, changes in the fair value of its investments, the impact of interest rate, equity markets and credit spread changes and changes in mortality and longevity.
 AEGON uses common financial derivative instruments such as swaps, options, futures and forward contracts to hedge some of the exposures related to both investments backing insurance products and company borrowings.
+This is a more pronounced risk to AEGON in view of the stresses suffered by financial institutions and the volatility of credit and equity markets.
 AEGON may not be able to manage the risks associated with these activities successfully through the use of derivatives.
 In addition, a counterparty may fail to honor the terms of its derivatives contracts with AEGON.
-Our inability to manage risks successfully through derivatives or a counterparty's failure to honor its obligations could have a materially adverse effect on our business, results of operations and financial condition.
+AEGON's inability to manage risks successfully through derivatives or a counterparty's failure to honor its obligations or the systemic risk that failure is transmitted from counterparty to counterparty, could have a materially adverse effect on its business, results of operations and financial condition.

-State statutes and foreign country regulators may limit the aggregate amount of dividends payable by subsidiaries of AEGON NV, thereby limiting the company's ability to make payments on debt obligations.
+State statutes and foreign country regulators may limit the aggregate amount of dividends payable by subsidiaries of AEGON, thereby limiting the Company's ability to make payments on debt obligations.

-Our ability to make payments on debt obligations and pay certain operating expenses is dependent upon the receipt of dividends from subsidiaries.
+AEGON's ability to make payments on debt obligations and pay certain operating expenses is dependent upon the receipt of dividends from subsidiaries.
 Certain of these subsidiaries have regulatory restrictions that can limit the payment of dividends.

-Changes in accounting policies may affect our reported results and shareholders' equity.
+Changes in accounting policies may affect AEGON's reported results and shareholders' equity.

-Since 2005, our financial statements have been prepared and presented in accordance with IFRS as adopted by the European Union and with International Financial Reporting Standards as issued by the International Accounting Standards Board.
-Any future change in these accounting principles may have a significant impact on our reported results, financial condition and shareholders' equity.
+Since 2005, AEGON's financial statements have been prepared and presented in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board and adopted by the European Union.
+Any future change in these accounting principles may have a significant impact on AEGON's reported results, financial condition and shareholders' equity.
 This includes the level and volatility of reported results and shareholders' equity.

-Tax law changes may adversely affect our profitability, as well as the sale and ownership of AEGON's products.
+Tax law changes may adversely affect AEGON's profitability, as well as the sale and ownership of AEGON's products.